21. Pop-up book Lego art

-27. The Burn
+30. The Burn

-This piece took Sean and his team over 4 weeks to design and 5 weeks to build with 31,565 Lego pieces.
+This piece took Sean and his team over four weeks to design and five weeks to build with 31,565 Lego pieces.
 We're still baffled about how Sean managed to keep the bird hovering in the air.
-It's currently on show at the Reiman Gardens in Iowa as part of Sean's travelling exhibition 'Nature Connects.'
+It's currently on show at the Reiman Gardens in Iowa as part of Sean's travelling exhibition Nature Connects.

-30. Working harpsichord
+32. Working harpsichord

 Henry Lim has a habit involving Lego which sometimes results in some incredible sculptures.
 With the exception of the wire strings, this instrument is entirely constructed out of Lego parts.
-And it is playable!
+And it is playable.

 It took him two years of designing, theorising, collecting parts, building, testing and then building again.
 You can take a tour of the harpsichord or indulge in its history via his website.
 Lego art at it's very best.

 Brooklyn based artist Jonathan Lopes has started working with Lego, recreating his beloved Brooklyn landscape.
-Although small in scale (it has to fit in his living room) the urban creation is breath-taking.
+Although small in scale (it has to fit in his living room) the urban creation is breathtaking.

-The buildings are real spots he walks past everyday and the finished product took him over 2 years to complete.
+The buildings are real spots he walks past everyday and the finished product took him over two years to complete.
 The city has since been broken up into sections to be displayed around his beloved home city.
 You can see the rest of his work over on his website.

-32. St Pancras Christmas Tree
+34. St Pancras Christmas Tree